 - redness or swelling of the whites of the eye

 - a runny nose

 Fifth disease causes a bright red rash on the cheeks, which may be less apparent in people with darker skin.
 The rash may appear on other areas of the body, including the:

-Some people only develop the rash, while others experience other mild symptoms, such as:
+Some people only develop the rash, while others experience other mild symptoms,

 - a headache